kme211/100-days-of-code-2017/log.md

 - Update drawing data in MongoDB
   - Remove image data from `canvasData`
   - Add URL for cloudinary image

 I also now show the completed images on the home page.

 ### Day 15: Thursday, January 19, 2017

 **Today's Progress:** Fixed backend tests.
 Added Morgan logger to backend.
 Started changing how I deal with `canvasData`.
 It's getting harder to just work on this project (exquisite-corpse) for just an hour.
 The problems I'm facing need a lot more attention and time than I have during my lunch hour so I might have to start working on smaller projects during the week and work on exquisite-corpse on the weekends.

+### Day 16: Sunday, January 22, 2017

+**Today's Progress:** Missed two days for no real good reason, however I did get a lot of cleaning done around the house.
+I did manage to partially get [Auth0](https://auth0.com/) setup today.
+I used a lot of code from this [tutorial](https://medium.com/javascript-scene/passwordless-authentication-with-react-and-auth0-c4cb003c7cde#.k80zo7bgy).
+I need to set up the callback URL, I believe.
+I first tried using [Passwordless](https://github.com/florianheinemann/passwordless) but the [example](https://github.com/billstron/passwordless-stateless-angular) code was confusing because it didn't look like it was meant for production but I could be wrong.